The views expressed by the host on this program, documented to be almost always right, 99.8% of the time it's Friday.

 There's nothing on the shelves.

-People who don't want to die have gone to the grocery store early to pick up beans and francs and whatever other canned goods the government says to go get.
+People who don't want to die have gone to the grocery store early to pick up beans and franks and whatever other canned goods the government says to go get and whatever.

-I've seen a bunch of pictures and the the grocery store shelves.
+I've seen a bunch of pictures in the grocery store shelves.

 Anna Navarro is a Republican strategist.